-ID of the investment priority 6f Title of the investment priority Promoting innovative technologies to improve environmental protection and resource efficiency in the waste sector, water sector and with regard to soil, or to reduce air pollution
+Investment Priority 6.f) Promoting innovative technologies to improve environmental protection and resource efficiency in the waste sector, water sector and with regard to soil, or to reduce air pollution. sector and with regard to soit, or to reduce air pollution.